AdobeDocs/campaign-classic.pt-BR/help/delivery/using/spamassassin.md

    ![](assets/s_tn_del_preview_spamassassin_ko.png)

-1. Clique no link **[!UICONTROL More...]** próximo ao aviso.
+1. Click the **[!UICONTROL More...]** link next to the warning.
-1. Selecione a guia **[!UICONTROL Anti-spam checking]**.
+1. Select the **[!UICONTROL Anti-spam checking]** tab.
-1. Acesse a seção **[!UICONTROL Points / Rule / Description]** para exibir os motivos para esse risco.
+1. Go to the **[!UICONTROL Points / Rule / Description]** section to view the reasons for this risk.

    ![](assets/s_tn_del_msg_spamassassin_ko.png)

 >[!NOTE]
 >
->Sempre que a **[!UICONTROL Verificação anti-spam]** é selecionada, o serviço SpamAssassin é acionado e a mensagem é analisada novamente para detecção anti-spam.
+>Each time you click the **[!UICONTROL Anti-spam checking]**, the SpamAssassin service is called and the message is analyzed again for anti-spam detection.
 Altere o conteúdo antes de executar a análise anti-spam novamente.